Weston First-Degree Assault Lawyer

 First-degree assault is a B Felony, so it is a really serious charge.
 There is substantial jail time that someone could be exposed to if convicted of first-degree assault.
 Other penalties include probation and fines, as well as a permanent criminal felony record if convicted.
 20 years is the maximum amount of time that somebody can face for a first-degree assault charge, in addition to years of probation that can follow, plus fines of up to $20,000.

-Weston first-degree assault cases are heard in Norwalk Superior Court.
-First-degree assault cases in Weston may result in a probationary period or automatic jail time.
+These cases are heard in Norwalk Superior Court, and may result in a probationary period or automatic jail time.
 It is not automatic jail time in all instances unless there is a firearm involved.
 There are situations where there might be mandatory jail time, but generally speaking, it is possible to receive a probationary period rather than jail time up front.

 The potential for jail time is important to address, so you need someone with experience who can do everything in their power to help you and your case.
-If a Weston first-degree assault attorney cannot prevent the conviction, they can at least can do their best to prevent jail time and generally minimize punishment.
-An experienced first-degree lawyer in Weston will work with the prosecutors before sentencing and put together information to show the court why their client deserves a more lenient sentence.
+If a Weston first-degree assault lawyer cannot prevent the conviction, they can at least can do their best to prevent jail time and generally minimize punishment.
+An experienced lawyer could work with the prosecutors before sentencing and put together information to show the court why their client deserves a more lenient sentence.